xtendui/xtendui/src/gatsby/markdown/tests/markdown/index.md

 ## Markdown

+Use **tailwind classes** to create mouse follow.

+Use **component's classes** to create mouse follow.

+Use **component's classes** to assign size (e.g.: padding, font size).

+See [group component](/components/core/loader) to create a button with group.

+See [mouse follow addon](/components/core/loader) to create a loader with mouse follow.

 [[noteDefault]]
 | To customize utils and components follow [css customization](/introduction/getting-started/setup#css-customization) instructions.

 [[notePrimary]]
-| This addon uses [separator](/components/core/separator) components.
+| This addon uses [separator component](/components/core/separator).
 Visit the component's webpages to customize them.

 <div class="table-scroll">